SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 There are also probably a lot of inefficiencies that I'm doing since I'm not an expert programmer by far.
 I definitely learned a lot though and will probably do some follow-up research when I find the time.

+I also though about some concepts (like flow fields) but didn't implement them, so my assumptions might be wrong.
+I definitely wnat to try and implement them in the future though.

 Implement better crowd simulation